maximeraafat/BlenderNeRF/README.md

 As already specified in the previous section, the add-on currently only supports *NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)* version of NeRF.
 Feel free to visit their repository for detailled instructions on how to obtain realistic predicted images, or technicalities on their lightning fast NeRF implementation.
 Below you can find some quick tips for optimal training and testing of NeRF.

-* NeRF trains best with between 50 to 150 images
+* NeRF trains best with 50 to 150 images
-* Testing views should not deviate to much from training views
+* Testing views should not deviate to much from training views (applies especially to TTC)
-* Scene movement, motion blur or blurring artefacts and scene background degrade the predicted quality, avoid them if possible.
+* Scene movement, motion blur or blurring artefacts, and scene background degrade the predicted quality.
+Avoid them if possible.
-* The object should be at least one Blender unit away from the camera : the closer the object is to the camera, the lower you can set `AABB`
+* The object should be at least one Blender unit away from the camera : the closer the object is to the camera, the lower you can set `AABB`.
+A lower value will accelerate the training
 * If the predicted quality seems blurry, start with changing `AABB` (to larger or lower values). `AABB` has to be a power of 2!